GravityPDF/gravity-pdf-documentation/docs/v6/users/custom-fonts.md

 ![Use font in custom PDF templates](https://resources.gravitypdf.com/uploads/2021/04/v6-Custom-Template-Usage.png)

 * This is a read-only field which displays a simple CSS example for use in [custom PDF templates](../developers/start-customising.md).
-Use this if you need to use multiple fonts in a single PDF.
-If you want the entire PDF to use your custom font then change the [Font setting](setup-pdf.md#font) when you setup your PDF.
+Use this if you would like to utilise multiple fonts in a single PDF.
+If you only need the entire PDF to use your custom font then change the [Font setting](setup-pdf.md#font) when you setup your PDF.

 ## Edit Font

 ![Edit Font Interface](https://resources.gravitypdf.com/uploads/2021/04/v6-Edit-a-Font.png)

 Once you've installed a custom font or two, you'll see a list of fonts in the left pane when you open the *Font Manager*.
-You can edit the font [by selecting the font name in the list](#editing), updating the details in the right pane and clicking the `Update Font` button when done.
+You can edit the font [by selecting the font name in the list](#editing), updating the details in the right pane and clicking the `Update Font →` button when done.
 Simple!

 ### Selecting

 ![Select Font Interface](https://resources.gravitypdf.com/uploads/2021/04/v6-Edit-Font-Select.png)

-If the Font Manager is accessed via the [Default Font](global-settings.md#default-font-type) or [Font setting](setup-pdf.md#font), you'll have the option to select a font using the ✅ button found to the right of the `Update Font` button in the update pane.
+If the Font Manager is accessed via the [Default Font](global-settings.md#default-font-type) or [Font setting](setup-pdf.md#font), you'll have the option to select a font using the ✅ button found to the right of the `Update Font →` button in the update pane.
 This will automatically select this font in the associated font dropdown setting (don't forget to save afterwards).

 The font is deselected when the ✅ button is grey and selected when it is green.